 Ancient grains are another popular sub-group of ‘superfoods’.
 Ancient grains encompass foods such as quinoa, spelt and teff.
 Quinoa, spelt and teff are all wholegrains (whole unprocessed grains) which means they contain higher amounts of protein and fibre compared to refined grains like white rice.

-Quinoa is also one of the few plant-based complete protein sources that contain all 9 essential amino acids (essential – meaning amino acids that cannot be made by the body and therefore need to be obtained from the diet).
+Quinoa is also one of the few plant-based complete protein sources that contain all 9 essential amino acids.

-Therefore, if you are following a vegetarian or vegan diet, quinoa is a great way to ensure you are receiving essential amino acids that you would usually receive from products like meat and eggs.
+If you are following a vegetarian or vegan diet, quinoa is a great way to get essential amino acids that you would usually receive from products like meat and eggs.
 If you don’t follow veganism/vegetarianism however, brown rice is a great (and cheaper) alternative to grains such as quinoa.

 Despite their differences, chia and hemp seeds are both considered complete protein sources making them another viable option for vegetarians and vegans.
 And although these tiny superfoods boast great nutritional benefits the downside is they are high in energy.
 One level tablespoon over a bowl of cereal or in a smoothie is ideal.